AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: method

 \subsection{Fusion Distillation Architecture}

-Feature-based knowledge distillation aims to enable student networks to learn and mimic the mid-level features of teacher networks.
-Routinely, traditional methods select features at the same stage for distillation.
+Typically, traditional methods select features at the same stage for distillation.
 That is, the student network will mimic the features generated by identical modules of the teacher network during the distillation process.
 Thus, distilling the fusion features of the teacher network to the fusion features of the student network naturally becomes the dominant distillation architecture.
 Based on this architecture, many approaches\cite{liu2021deep}, \cite{zhang2022low} will add some specific modules to the single-stream student network to improve distillation results.
 However, this situation limits the structure of the student network and also increases the complexity of the student network, which is not conducive to its deployment.

-To maintain the flexibility of the student network structure while enabling it to generate efficient feature fusion strategies, we propose a fusion distillation architecture.
-As shown in Fig.\ref{fig:multi-to-one}, the fusion features of the student network are simultaneously aligned to TIR and RGB features of the teacher network.
+To maintain the flexibility of the student network structure while allowing it to fully utilize the original modal features, we propose a fusion distillation architecture.
+As shown in Fig.\ref{fig:multi-to-one}, the fusion features of the student network are simultaneously aligned with the TIR and RGB features of the teacher network.
 We denote the RGB feature and the TIR feature, which is the output of its feature pyramid network(FPN\cite{lin2017feature}) as $x_R$ and $x_T$.
 The $\mathcal F(\cdot)$ denotes feature fusion module while the $\mathcal L(\cdot)$ denotes the loss function of the distillation.
 The distillation loss of the traditional architecture is defined as

 where the $\widetilde{x}_F$ is the fusion feature of the student network.
 While the fusion distillation architecture no longer relies on the feature fusion module of the teacher network.
 The distillation loss of the fusion distillation architecture is: